The Mother and the Whore: Reception

 The Mother and the Whore is considered Eustache's masterpiece, and was called the best film of the 1970s by Cahiers du cinéma.
 It won the Grand Prix of the Jury and the FIPRESCI prize at the 1973 Cannes Film Festival.
 The film created a scandal at the Cannes Film Festival, as many critics saw the film as immoral and obscene or, in the words of the broadsheet Le Figaro, "an insult to the nation", while Télé-7-Jours called it a "monument of boredom and a Himalaya of pretension".
 On its initial run the film sold over 343,000 tickets in France.

 After gaining little public recognition despite receiving praise throughout the years from critics and directors, such as François Truffaut and other members of the French New Wave, Eustache became an overnight success and internationally famous after the film's Cannes premiere.
 He soon financed his next film.
 The critic Dan Yakir said that the film was "a rare instance in French cinema where the battle of the sexes is portrayed not from the male point of view alone".
 James Monaco called it, "one of the most significant French films of the 1970s".
 Jean-Louise Berthomé said, "I am not sure that La maman et la putain, with its romances of a poor young man of 1972, doesn't say something new."

-Pauline Kael writing for The New Yorker, said the film "represented the dead hopes of decade and of a generation. " She goes onto describes the attitude of the film as one "of educated people who use their education as a way of making contact with each other rather than the larger world" and where the characters "line in an atmosphere of apocalyptic narcissism."
+Pauline Kael writing for The New Yorker, said the film "represented the dead hopes of decade and of a generation."
+She goes onto describes the attitude of the film as one "of educated people who use their education as a way of making contact with each other rather than the larger world" and where the characters "live in an atmosphere of apocalyptic narcissism."
 Kael praised the film, saying it reminded her of John Cassavetes in "his trying to put raw truth on the screen."
 She equates the film with where "New Wave meets Old Wave."

 Jean-Louis Bory of Le Nouvel Observateur gave the film a negative review, calling it misogynistic and criticizing the characterization of Alexandre.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 94% based on 35 reviews, with an average rating of 9.3/10.